Expert Level Holistic Physical Therapy

 Hydration After Bodywork

 Following treatments like Counterstrain therapy, hydration becomes even more important.
-As the body releases restrictions and tissues reset, drinking enough fluids can help flush out metabolic waste products and support recovery.
+As the body releases restrictions and tissues reset, drinking enough healthy fluids can help flush out metabolic waste products and support recovery.
 Encouraging post-session hydration ensures the benefits of treatment are reinforced and discomfort is minimized.

 Listen to Your Body